jangorecki/data.cube/README.md

 cb = as.cube(populate_star(1e5))

-# use crossdim to see how long array would need to be for single measure
+# use dim attribute to see how long array would need to be for single measure
-cb$crossdim
+prod(dim(cb))

 # binary search, index
 options("datatable.verbose" = TRUE)